MONGODB SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Pla...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-13, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 9, 2024 to file lead plaintiff applications in a securities class action lawsuit against MongoDB, Inc. (NasdaqGM: MDB).
+NEW ORLEANS, Aug.
+16, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 9, 2024 to file lead plaintiff applications in a securities class action lawsuit against MongoDB, Inc. (NasdaqGM: MDB).
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do